 There are a number of ways that men can improve the quality of their sperm to help achieve a successful pregnancy with their partner.
 The life cycle of sperm is only 90 days so many men can improve the quality of their sperm within just a few months.
-Use the Male Fertility Predictor now for an indication of your sperm quality, and then read the helpful tips below to improve your fertility level...
+Use our Male Fertility Predictor now for an indication of your sperm quality.

 Too many saunas, working in high temperature environments (e.g. welder, boiler-maker), or sitting in cramped conditions for hours on end (e.g. truck drivers) can affect your sperm count.
 There is no evidence, however, that boxers are better for your sperm count than briefs.

 Aim to have a healthy BMI (body mass index)